yliuEmma/CS639FALL20website/README.md

 # CS639FALL20website
-webpage for CS639 FALL20 final project
+A webpage that assembles all materials I have finished for the project
-A dummy README waiting to be fulfilled